AceLewis/SteamDiscoveryQueueBot/README.md

 This script should work for all languages, you can get a maximum of 3 trading cards a day up until the 4th of January 2016.

 For people with iMacros installed an iMacros script can be downloaded from the iMacros folder.

+To run the script go to the [steam storepage](http://store.steampowered.com/) and click the "Get cards" button in the top left hand corner.